K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-### OPTION 2: U-NET (or any other method of pixel classification that saves the result as a binary image)
+### Option 2: U-Net (or any other method of pixel classification that saves the result as a binary image)

 The second option for pixel classification is using U-NET or any other pixel classification workflow that creates binary images where 0s are pixels classified as background or cell interiors and 1s are pixels classified as being a cell edge.